Top: River gauging station (28046) on River Dove at Izaak Walton near Ilam, the river at this point in fact forms the border between Staffordshire

-Flood Estimation Handbook (FEH)
+Flood Estimation Handbook (FEH) Studies

-The industry standard method for assessing flood flows in watercourses is the Flood Estimation Handbook (FEH) software produced by Wallingford
+The industry standard method for assessing flood flows in watercourses in the UK is the Flood Estimation Handbook (FEH) software produced by Wallingford

 procedure (WINFAP) and the Revitalised Flood Hydrograph (ReFH) rainfall-runoff method.
-The statistical procedure can provide a flood peak of a given return period at both gauged and ungauged sites.
-The ReFH method can also be used to estimate peak flows but in addition can also generate design flood hydrographs and be used to analyse observed storms.
+The statistical procedure can provide a peak flow estimate of a given return period at both gauged and ungauged sites.
+The ReFH method can also be used to estimate peak flows but in addition can also generate design flood hydrographs.

 Statistical and ReFH Methods

+supplemented in Wales by Natural Resources Wales' Good Practice Guides.
 The choice of approach to a particular study will usually be influenced by the aims of

 estimation is an uncertain business'.
 To help to minimise the uncertainty we are aware that there is a need to think about the choices we make and

 A Flood Estimation Handbook Study is site specific so please